-The Debtor may, but shall not required to, at any time prior to the Confirmation Hearing and regardless of whether an objection to the Disputed Unsecured Financial Claim has been brought, request that the Bankruptcy Court estimate, set, fix or liquidate the amount of any Disputed Unsecured Financial Claim.
+The Debtors may, but shall not required to, at any time prior to the Confirmation Hearing and regardless of whether an objection to the Disputed Unsecured Financial Claim has been brought, request that the Bankruptcy Court estimate, set, fix or liquidate the amount of any Disputed Unsecured Financial Claim.
 In lieu of estimating, fixing, or liquidating the amount of any Disputed Unsecured Financial Claim (singularly or in the aggregate), the amount may also be fixed by an agreement in writing by and between the Debtors, counsel to the Ad Hoc Committee and the holder of such Disputed Unsecured Financial Claim.

-Procedures for Allowance of the Bancredito Panama Filed Claims and the Bancredit Cayman Filed Claim
+Procedures for Allowance of the Bancredit Cayman Filed Claim

-The Debtors and/or Reorganized Debtors shall commence proceedings in a court of Appropriate Jurisdiction (defined below), other than the Bankruptcy Court, to adjudicate the Bancredito Panama Disputed Claim and the Bancredit Cayman Disputed Claim (collectively, the "Bancredito Panama and Bancredit Cayman Disputed Claims Proceedings").
-Except as otherwise provided in Section 9.7(e) of the Plan, the Bankruptcy Court shall not retain jurisdiction over the Bancredito Panama and Bancredit Cayman Disputed Claims Proceedings.
-The Confirmation Order shall expressly provide that the Bancredito Panama and Bancredit Cayman Disputed Claims Proceedings shall be directed to a tribunal or tribunals with appropriate jurisdiction outside of the United States, including, but not limited to, the courts of the Dominican Republic, the Cayman Islands and/or the Republic of Panama (each, an "Appropriate Jurisdiction").
+The Debtors and/or Reorganized Debtors shall commence proceedings in a court of Appropriate Jurisdiction to adjudicate the Bancredit Cayman Disputed Claim (the "Bancredit Cayman Disputed Claim Proceeding").
+Except as otherwise provided in Section 9.7(e) of the Plan, the Bankruptcy Court shall not retain jurisdiction over the Bancredit Cayman Disputed Claim Proceeding.
+The Confirmation Order shall expressly provide that the Bancredit Cayman Disputed Claim Proceeding shall be directed to a tribunal or tribunals of Appropriate Jurisdiction.

-Following a ruling by a court of an Appropriate Jurisdiction in a Bancredito Panama and Bancredit Cayman Disputed Claims Proceeding (as applicable) that is not or is no longer subject to appeal, and pursuant to which such court has ruled the holder of a Bancredito Panama Disputed Claim or Bancredit Cayman Disputed Claim is entitled to a net affirmative recovery from the Debtors as a result of such ruling (an "Adjudicated Class 6 Disputed Claim"), such holder must have such Adjudicated Class 6 Disputed Claim deemed Allowed by the Bankruptcy Court in order for such Adjudicated Class 6 Disputed Claim to become an Allowed Claim.
-To have an Adjudicated Class 6 Disputed Claim deemed Allowed by the Bankruptcy Court, the holder of the Adjudicated Class 6 Disputed Claim must request formal allowance of the Adjudicated Class 6 Disputed Claim by filing a request for allowance, or similar request for relief, with the Bankruptcy Court on notice to the Debtor, the Ad Hoc Committee, Affiliated Creditors and Office of the United States Trustee.
-The Bankruptcy Court shall retain jurisdiction to determine whether an Adjudicated Class 6 Disputed Claim is an Allowed Claim.
+The Plan provides that following a ruling by a court of an Appropriate Jurisdiction in a Bancredit Cayman Disputed Claims Proceeding that is no longer subject to appeal or any other recourse under the laws of the Appropriate Jurisdiction, and pursuant to which such court has ruled the holder of a Bancredit Cayman Disputed Claim is entitled to a net affirmative recovery from the Debtors as a result of such ruling (an "Adjudicated Bancredit Cayman Disputed Claim"), such holder must have such Adjudicated Bancredit Cayman Disputed Claim deemed Allowed by the Bankruptcy Court in order for such Adjudicated Bancredit Cayman Disputed Claim to become an Allowed Claim.
+To have an Adjudicated Bancredit Cayman Disputed Claim deemed Allowed by the Bankruptcy Court, the holder of such Claim must request formal allowance of the Claim by filing a request for allowance, or similar request for relief, with the Bankruptcy Court.
+Under no circumstances may the holder of an Adjudicated Bancredit Cayman Disputed Claim seek allowance of a Claim in excess of that reserved for by the Debtors in the Unsecured Financial Claims Reserve, notwithstanding the ruling of any court of Appropriate Jurisdiction and any such excess shall be deemed disallowed in its entirety.
+In addition, under no circumstances shall the aggregate amount of all Allowed Adjudicated Bancredit Disputed Claims taken as a whole exceed that reserved for by the Debtors in the Unsecured Financial Claims Reserve, notwithstanding the ruling of any court of Appropriate Jurisdiction and any such excess shall be deemed disallowed in its entirety.
+The Bankruptcy Court shall retain jurisdiction to determine whether an Adjudicated Bancredit Cayman Disputed Claim is an Allowed Claim and all requests for Allowance of Adjudicated Bancredit Cayman Disputed Claims shall be considered by the Bankruptcy Court on a first in time basis.